The Blank Slate Internet

 small operating system that continually takes background information to

-maintain a generative cover, discussed below, as well as an ability to enfold
+maintain a generative cover, as discussed below, as well as an ability

 and express digital objects.
 The